RP Photonics logo

 The transmission fiber is usually a single-mode fiber in the case of medium or long-distance transmission, but can also be a multimode fiber for short distances.
 In the latter case, intermodal dispersion can limit the transmission distance or bit rate.

-Long-range fiber links can contain fiber amplifiers at certain points (→ lumped amplifiers) to prevent the power level from dropping to too low a level.
+Long-range broadband fiber channels can contain fiber amplifiers at certain points (lumped amplifiers) to prevent the power level from dropping to too low a level.
 Alternatively, it is possible to use a distributed amplifier, realized with the transmission fiber itself, by injecting an additional powerful pump beam (typically from the receiver end) which generates Raman gain.
 In addition, means for dispersion compensation (counteracting the effects of chromatic dispersion of the fiber) and for signal regeneration may be employed.
 The latter means that not only the power level but also the signal quality (e.g. pulse width and timing) is restored.
 This can be achieved either with purely optical signal processing, or by detecting the signal electronically, applying some optical signal processing, and resending the signal.

 Receiver